ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 ## Testing

-First, let's check the orders we have in `Elasticsearch`
+First, let's check the orders we have in `Elasticsearch`.
+For it, run the following command in a terminal
 ```
 curl http://localhost:9200/store.streams.orders/_search?pretty
 ```